ryansheehy0/Cheat_Sheets/javascript.md

 - `===` `!==` strict operator
     - Doesn't do the type conversion
 - `==` `!=`
-    - Attempts to convert both values to a common type
+    - Attempts to convert both values to a common type.
+Allows type coercion.
+    - <, >, <=, >= attempts to convert values

 ```
 3 === 3 // true